 History students are well-trained for careers in law, education, private enterprise, and government service, and the major prepares them for success in graduate study, from law school to business school to masters and doctoral programs in history, education, public policy, political science, and writing.

 Members of the faculty in history are accessible and dedicated to the success of every student.
 The program comprises a range of exciting, cutting-edge courses in American, European, and global history.
 Students will master academic skills essential to professional life, including analytical writing, information literacy, complex research methodologies, critical assessment, and public speaking.
-Students are supported with state-of-the-art technology in classrooms, computer laboratories, and in the Elizabeth Ann Seton Library.
 An array of internships with private and public sector organizations in the New York City region provide cutting-edge experience and credit toward the history major.

 Founders Hall 303